Megatokio/kilipili/README.md

 - `[test]` Run entirely in RAM: video output while writing to the internal flash.
 - `[test]` Sprites.
 - `[test]` Tiled background.
-- `[done]` Variant of hold-and-modify framebuffer to display true color images up to 600x400 without the limitation of attributes.
+- `[done]` Display true color images up to 600x400 pixels with a *HoldAndModifyVideoPlane* on a RP2040 with 256 kByte RAM.
 The *ham* images can be created using the RsrcFileWriter, built by desktop_tools/CMakeLists.txt.
 See Wiki page.

 ## USB Host
 The USB host mode currently supports keyboards and pointer devices (aka 'Mouse').